-Title

 Surname/Family Name

 First Name(s)/ Forename

 Date of Birth

 Address

 Post Code

 Phone Number

 Email address

-I am enclosing the following copies as proof of identity (please tick the relevant box):
+I am enclosing the box): following copies as proof of identity (please tick the relevant

-- □ Birth certificate

-- Driving licence

-- Passport

-- □ An official letter to my address
+□ Birth certific□ Driving lice□ Passport□ An official let

 Personal Information

 If you only want to know what information is held in specific records, please indicate in the box below.
 Please tell us if you know in which capacity the information is being held, together with any names or dates you may have.
 If you do not know exact dates, please give the year(s) that you think may be relevant.

 Details:

+Details.

 Employment records:

-If you are, or have been employed by the School and are seeking personal information in relation to your employment please provide details of your staff number, unit, team, dates of employment etc.
+If you are, or have been employed by the School and are seeking personal

+information in relation to your employment please provide details of your staff number, unit, team, dates of employment etc.

+Tumber, unit, team, dates of employment etc.

 Details:

 Section 2

-Please complete this section of the form with your details if you are acting on behalf of someone else (i.e. the data subject).
+Please complete this section of the form with your details if you are acting on behalf lf

+of someone else (i.e. the data subject).

-If you are NOT the data subject, but an agent appointed on their behalf, you will need to provide evidence of your identity as well as that of the data subject and proof of your right to act on their behalf.
+If you are NOT the data subject, but an agent appointed on their behalf, you will

+need to provide evidence of your identity as well as that of the data subject and pro oot

+of your right to act on their behalf.

+Title

-Title Surname/ Family Name First Name(s)/Forenames Date of Birth Address
+Surname/ Family

-Name First Name(s)/Forenames Date of Birth Title

-Name First Name(s)/Forenames Date of Birth
+Name First

-First Name(s)/Forenames Date of Birth Surname/ Family

-First Name(s)/Forenames Date of Birth

-Name(s)/Forenames Date of Birth
+Name(s)/Forenames

-Date of Birth First

-Date of Birth Name(s)/Forenames
+Date of Birth

-Address

-Address

-Address

-///////////////////////////////////////

-Post Code Phone Number

-I am enclosing the following copies as proof of identity (please tick the relevant box):

-- □ Birth certificate

-- Driving licence

-- □ Passport

-- □ An official letter to my address

-What is your relationship to the data subject? (e.g. parent, carer, legal representative) I am enclosing the following copy as proof of legal authorisation to act on behalf of the data subject: Letter of authority Lasting or Enduring Power of Attorney Evidence of parental responsibility Other (give details):
+Address Post Code Phone Number I am enclosing the following copies as proof of identity (please tick the relevant box): □ Birth certificate □ Driving licence □ Passport □ An official letter to my address What is your relationship to the data subject? (e.g. parent, carer, legal representative) I am enclosing the following copy as proof of legal authorisation to act on behalf of the data subject: □ Letter of authority□ Lasting or Enduring Power of Attorney Evidence of parental responsibilityOther (give details): Section 3 Please describe as detailed as possible what data you request access to (e.g. time period, categories of data, information relating to a specific case, paper records, electronic records).

-Section 3

-Please describe as detailed as possible what data you request access to (e.g. time period, categories of data, information relating to a specific case, paper records, electronic records).

-I wish to:

-- □ Receive the information by post\

-- □ Receive the information by email

-- □ Collect the information in person

-- □ View a copy of the information only

-- Go through the information with a member of staff

-\Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
+I wish to: □ Receive the information by post □ Receive the information by email Collect the information in person □ View a copy of the information only ☐ Go through the information with a member of staff Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
 However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
 Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.